sela-rhinops/bootcamp-monitoring/Lab-03.md

       maxUnavailable: 10%
     type: RollingUpdate
 ```
-As you may have noticed the "kind" of this object is DaemonSet this means that there will be always one pod deployed in each of the nodes ensuring that we are always collecting metrics from all of them.
+  -  By using the DaemonSet kubernetes object we are ensureing that there is one instance of node_exporter on all the nodes of the cluster.

 3. The above configuration expects a service account with the necessary permissions required for monitoring in the kubernetes cluster.
 Let's create the service account:
 ```